 Differences Between Jam and Jelly: Preparation

 Neither jam nor jelly is tremendously difficult to process or prepare.
 That is likely why making these two preserves is widespread.
 Generally, the main difference between jam and jelly preparation is that fruit is cooked for jams and juiced for jellies.
 Fruit is cooked with sugar and water when making jam.
 This process releases the natural pectin as the flesh softens and breaks down.
 The jelly preparation often begins by obtaining the fruit juice, often by using a jelly bag.
 While jellies are generally considered more processed than jams, neither is tremendously time-consuming or difficult.
-In fact, you can try your own hand at it by using these strawberry preserves recipes.

 The Differences Between Jam and Jelly: Conclusion